akamai/terraform-provider-akamai/docs/guides/get_started_gtm_domain.md

 $ terraform plan
 ```

-This command will make Terraform create a plan for the work it will do based on the configuration file.
-This will not actually make any changes and is safe to run as many times as you like.
+This command will make Terraform create a plan for the work set by the configuration file.
+This will not actually make any changes and is safe to run as many times.

 ## Apply Changes

-To actually create our domain, datacenter and property;, we need to instruct Terraform to apply the changes outlined in the plan.
-To do this, in the terminal, run the command:
+To actually create our Domain, Datacenter and Property, we need to instruct Terraform to apply the changes outlined in the plan.
+To do this, run the command:

 ```
 $ terraform apply
 ```

-Once this completes your domain, datacenter and property will have been created.
+Once this completes your Domain, Datacenter and Property will have been created.
 You can verify this in [Akamai Control Center](https://control.akamai.com) or via the [Akamai CLI](https://developer.akamai.com/cli).

 ## Import Existing GTM Resource